 Clean Harbors (CLH) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the environmental services company had gained 2.68% over the past month, outpacing the Business Services sector's loss of 9.45% and the S&P 500's loss of 7.59% in that time.
+Coming into today, shares of the environmental services company had lost 7.84% in the past month.
+In that same time, the Business Services sector lost 12.88%, while the S&P 500 lost 10.4%.

 Investors will be hoping for strength from Clean Harbors as it approaches its next earnings release.
-On that day, Clean Harbors is projected to report earnings of $1.91 per share, which would represent year-over-year growth of 67.54%.
+The company is expected to report EPS of $1.91, up 67.54% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $1.29 billion, up 36.09% from the prior-year quarter.

 CLH's full-year Zacks Consensus Estimates are calling for earnings of $6.78 per share and revenue of $5.08 billion.
 These results would represent year-over-year changes of +86.26% and +33.43%, respectively.

-It is also important to note the recent changes to analyst estimates for Clean Harbors.
+Investors should also note any recent changes to analyst estimates for Clean Harbors.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Clean Harbors is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Clean Harbors is currently sporting a Zacks Rank of #1 (Strong Buy).

-Valuation is also important, so investors should note that Clean Harbors has a Forward P/E ratio of 17.42 right now.
-For comparison, its industry has an average Forward P/E of 17.42, which means Clean Harbors is trading at a no noticeable deviation to the group.
+Valuation is also important, so investors should note that Clean Harbors has a Forward P/E ratio of 16.17 right now.
+This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 16.17.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report